Bernese Rescue & Rehoming

 Application Form to Adopt or Foster a Bernese

-Whatever your reason for visiting the page thank you very much for your interest in Rescue and Rehoming which is totally dependent on all our volunteer helpers, whatever help they provide.
+Whatever your reason for visiting the page, thank you very much for your interest in Rescue and Rehoming which provides a vital service for the breed in the UK and is totally dependent on both our volunteer helpers and the funds we can raise, so if you can help in any way it will always be very much appreciated.